craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Ranged Weapons.md

 	- Two-Handed

 #### Crossbow
-Using the power of elastics and the stability of the buttstock, Crossbows fire a smaller arrow called a bolt at high speeds and with great accuracy.
+Using the power of elastics and the stability of the buttstock, Crossbows fire a smaller arrow known as a bolt at high speeds and with great accuracy.

 A Crossbow Weapon Base has the following Tags;
 	- Size (Medium)